calum74/Properties/README.md

 };
 ```

+# Installation
+Copy the file [include/Properties.hpp] into your source/library directory.

 # Implementation
-The implementation is extremely simple and efficient because the property can simply offset the this pointer of the property to obtain a pointer of the object containing the property.
+The implementation is extremely simple and efficient because the property can simply offset the `this` pointer of the property to obtain a pointer of the object containing the property.
 An optimizing compiler can remove the pointer manipulation, so in most cases there is no overhead of using properties.
 (Verified by looking at the disassembly of the optimized code.)

 There is no memory allocation, and no change to the size of the declaring type because the additional property fields do not store any data.
 (Verified by looking at `sizeof`.)

-# Rejected alternatives
+## Rejected alternatives
 Using `std::function`.
 This can be quite convenient but simply adds too much overhead.
 ```c++
 class Person